juniorsundarCasual/TGT/vault/volume-5.chapter-390.md

 While the duo ate in silence, Rianna observed the movement of the members in and out of the mess hall.
 She noticed the way everyone was talking and interacting cordially and felt... jealous.

 "What do you think of the Sect?"
-Rianna probed Shay-Hade, who was drowning in the nostalgia while biting into a chicken thigh-piece.
+Rianna probed Shay-Hade, who was drowning in nostalgia while biting into a chicken thigh-piece.

 "It's clean," Shay-Hade answered while sucking the marrow.